R-Millager/asr4csd/python_for_asr_tutorial_day4.md

 # **Part 4: Installing and Running Pyannote**

-> **Why this is important:** Pyannote enables speaker diarization, allowing you to identify different speakers in an audio file with corresponding timestamps.
+> **Why this is important:** Pyannote enables *speaker diarization*, allowing you to identify different speakers in an audio file with corresponding timestamps.
 This is critical for producing transcripts of conversations between two speakers.
 In later tutorial steps, we will align and merge Pyannote output with Whisper transcription to create a final transcript for analysis and coding.

 ## **1. Set Up Hugging Face Authentication**